 A doctor might prescribe occupational therapy for someone with osteoarthritis.
 Occupational therapists can help with body mechanics (discovering how to move the body in ways that do not elevate pain), joint protection methods and modifications to daily activities to preserve energy.

 Advanced Home Health Care can help individuals with osteoarthritis to remain independent and in control of life.
 Advanced Home Health Care understands the needs of the arthritic patient and provides a wide array of in-home care services based on each person’s needs.
-For rehabilitation services in Mount Pleasant, IA, contact Advanced Home Health Care online or call 800.791.7785 for further information on our home care services and to get a partner in care who can provide support when a helping hand is needed.
+For rehabilitation services in Mount Pleasant, IA and the surrounding area, contact Advanced Home Health Care online or call 800.791.7785 for further information on our home care services and to get a partner in care who can provide support when a helping hand is needed.